-You can practice filling in your environmental data in preparation for your Annual Statistical Survey to Creative Scotland in 2016-17 by downloading a copy of the Environmental section of the 2015-16 annual report to Creative Scotland.
-It is is expected that a similar version will be used in 2016-17 .
-For those who are new to reporting we recommend watching the Environmental Reporting step-by-step tutorial for 2014-15.
+You can see a copy of the Environmental section of the 2015-16 annual report to Creative Scotland which is similar to the version being used in 2016-17 .
+For those who are new to reporting we recommend watching this Environmental Reporting step-by-step tutorial for 2016-17.

 Guidance on mandatory reporting for 2015-16 onwards

 We strongly recommend that you collect data as soon as possible.
 Gathering information throughout the year will help you make the most of the data you collect.
 For guidance and information on what data you should be collecting and reporting see: Reporting your Carbon Emissions – Guidance for Regularly funded organisations

-Workshops were held in several locations to help prepare for the 2016 Creative Scotland environmental reporting. and you can download a pdf version of the powerpoint presentation Carbon Reporting 15-16 web version or contact email@example.com if you would like a copy of the full presentation including video.
+Workshops were held in several locations to help prepare for the 2015-16 Creative Scotland environmental reporting and you can download a pdf version of the powerpoint presentation Carbon Reporting 15-16 web version or contact firstname.lastname@example.org if you would like a copy of the full presentation including video.

 A project initiated by Edinburgh’s Festivals with key partners the Federation of Scottish Theatre and Scottish Contemporary Art Network